manuelrojas19/oauth2-golang-server/README.md

 # OAuth2 Server Implementation

-This project is a basic implementation of an OAuth2 server based on the OAuth2 RFC.
-It is built using Go and PostgreSQL.
+This project is a minimal implementation of an OAuth2 server using Go and PostgreSQL, designed to follow the OAuth2 RFC specifications.
+It provides endpoints for client registration and will include additional OAuth2 functionality such as authorization, token management, and user information retrieval.
+The application is containerized using Docker Compose for easy setup and deployment.
-Currently, it only includes the registration endpoint.

 ## Features